boostercloud/booster/docs/chapters/05_going-deeper.md

 ### Create your own Rocket

-> Currently, Rockets work in AWS, we are working on porting them to other providers.
+> [!NOTE] Currently, Rockets work in AWS, we are working on porting them to other providers.

 A rocket is nothing more than an npm package that extends your current Booster architecture.
 The structure is simple, and it mainly has 2 methods: `mountStack` and `unmountStack`.
 We'll explain what they are in shortly.